coggeshall2/full-stack-project-front-end/README.md

 Javascript is used to build the form fields, send AJAX calls and jQuery is used to interact with the DOM and update the view

 ## Updates
-I have been working on a feature to let a second player join a game, and I have it mostly working, but it has quite a few bugs.
-So in the future I plan to update and work on that as well as smooth out the player vs. computer feature.
+I am working on creating a better UI that is styled with imagery and eventually connecting to a 3rd party API allowing for a search of all trails within their database.

 <!-- [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)